 - Beaver Computing Challenge

 - Programming Challenge for Girls (PC4G)

-LIGHT-BOT — Getting today's generation of kids hooked on computer science by playing games
+LightBot — Getting kids hooked on coding by playing games (the LightBot app is available from third-party vendors)

 SCRATCH — Enables students to create and share their own interactive stories, games, music and art

 Women in Computer Science — Waterloo’s WiCS offers several outreach activities for girls and young women ages 10 to 18 in Waterloo Region, including GIRLsmarts4tech, Technovation Girls, and GirlsMeanBusiness, to encourage exploration of technology and computer science